omonubi/ACKS-by-omonubi/README.md

 ### The Wealth Tab
 This tab keeps track of all coinage.
 It also has optional controls for tracking standard of living and monthly expenses.

+### How to Work with Coins
+- Each coin weighs 0.001 stone.
+Use the Banked column to externally store (i.e. not carry) coins.
+- Use the New column to add or remove coins from the On Hand column.
+The GM should use this feature to add or remove coins to a character, then ask the player to click the Claim button and move it to On Hand.

 | Field | Variable(s) | Type | Description |
 | --- | --- | --- | --- |
 | Currency, On Hand | *platinum*, *gold*, *electrum*, *silver*, *copper* | number | The amount of coins (of each type) being carried.
 The weight of coins is factored into *encumbrance*.
 The minimum value is 0. |